The Greek philosopher Heraclitus of Ephesus, once remarked:

 All the more reason for you to consider voice search before your website gets overwhelmed with last-minute catching up.

-Trend 4: Usage of Artificial Intelligence Targeting & Personalization
+Trend 4: Usage of Machine Learning & Artificial Intelligence for Targeting & Personalization

 According to a Forrester’s Global State of Artificial Intelligence Online Survey: